 Note that “reasonable notice” and “severance pay” should not be used interchangeably.

 Importantly, if an employer provides reasonable notice, no severance pay is necessary, despite common misconceptions.
 Again, severance pay is an amount of money you are owed in lieu of reasonable notice.
-The key is making sure either reasonable notice of your dismissal or the severance pay, is fair and reasonable.
+The key is making sure either a reasonable notice of your dismissal or the severance pay is fair and reasonable.
 This is where it is best to consult with an employment lawyer.

 In the absence of providing notice, an employer can legally end an employment contract by providing reasonable payment or severance pay to an employee.